 A. Who may acquire real property in Mexico?

 Under article 27 of the Federal Constitution, Mexican individuals and Mexican entities allowing foreign investment may acquire real estate in Mexico, as well as foreign individuals and foreign entities.

-With the exception of Mexican individuals, in order that Mexican entities allowing foreign investment, as well as foreign individuals and foreign entities, may acquire real estate in Mexico, it is necessary that they agree to be considered as Mexican nationals regarding such real estate, and not to invoke the protection of their governments with respect to such property, under the penalty, in the event of violation of this agreement, of forfeiting their interest in the real property in favor of the Mexican Nation.
+With the exception of Mexican individuals, in order that Mexican entities to allow foreign investment, as well as foreign individuals and foreign entities, may acquire real estate in Mexico, it is necessary that they agree to be considered Mexican nationals regarding such real estate, and not to invoke the protection of their governments with respect to such property, under the penalty, in the event of a violation of this agreement, of forfeiting their interest in the real property in favor of the Mexican Nation.
 This agreement is commonly known as the Calvo Clause (the “Calvo Clause”).